 SCREEN: Terminal command launching the Python toolkit and displaying real-time fluorescence plots.

-For an axial extent of target to over 300 nanometers, in the Python GUI (G-U-I), select the target in the fluorescence micrograph [1].
+For a target with an axial extent of over 300 nanometers, in the Python GUI (G-U-I), select the target in the fluorescence micrograph [1].
 The software will automatically begin plotting brightness as a function of time with each new frame [2].

 SCREEN: The region of interest within the Python GUI is being selected in the fluorescence micrograph.